Metrilo/custom-integration/README.md

-# Metrilo custom integration tutorial
+# Metrilo custom integration

-:information_source: **This guide is intended to be used by developers.
-If you're not a developer - please find one and come back later :)**
+:information_source: **This guide is intended to be used by developers.**

 Metrilo helps you track the events that the people visiting your shop do - viewing specific pages or products, adding products to the cart, making orders, etc. The provided data is transformed into different reports and analytics metrics you could benefit from.